About Me

 Where I Am Now

-Today, I keep up with the newest technology developments, especially in the field of AI, and deep dive into computer science and IT security by gaining invaluable insights through my work at SAP and my studies at the University of Applied Sciences Darmstadt.
+Today, I keep up with the newest technology developments, especially in the field of AI and agentic AI, and deep dive into computer science and IT security by gaining invaluable insights through my work at SAP and my studies at the University of Applied Sciences Darmstadt.
+Since I am a big fan of both IT security and AI, I will try to combine these two fields, staying innovative but at the same time keeping security in mind.